'What dreams are made of': Schmeichel hails Leicester history makers

 But Schmeichel had to rescue his side late on with brilliant saves from Ben Chilwell and Mason Mount.

-"I've dreamt about this since I was child," said Schmeichel, whose dad Peter Schmeichel won three FA Cups with Manchester United.
+"I've dreamt about this since I was child," said Schmeichel, whose father Peter Schmeichel won three FA Cups with Manchester United.

 "We have talked about wanting to win trophies.
 The performance today, the grit and determination, I'm so proud of everybody, everybody contributed to get to the final.
 Everyone has played and been sensational."